-The purpose of this hot topic is to assist parents and carers in understanding the issue of drugs and alcohol use and to provide tips on dealing with this issue regarding children and young people.
+The purpose of this hot topic is to assist parents and carers in understanding the issue of alcohol and other drug use in children and young people, and to provide tips on ways to deal with it.

 - illicit drugs (amphetamines, cannabis, etc)

-- products containing alcohol (not just alcoholic beverages)
+- alcohol, as well as products containing alcohol

 - tobacco products